Askaniy/CelestiaLocationsMaker/ReadMe.md

 A Python script that creates location files for Celestia in SSC format from [Gazetteer of Planetary Nomenclature](https://planetarynames.wr.usgs.gov/) database.

 ## How to use it?
-You need Python 3.6 or higher (due to f-strings) and probably Windows.
-The script doesn't require an Internet connection because the [database](SearchResults) is preloaded.
+You need Python 3.6 or higher (due to f-strings) and probably Windows (not tested on other platforms).
+The script doesn't require an Internet connection because the [database](data/SearchResults) is preloaded.

-Run [clm.py](clm.py), select the object and file name.
+Run [CLM.py](CLM.py), select output type, target and file name.
 Done.
-In case of problems, the script will notify you.
+In case of problems, the tool will notify you.

+## What do I need to know?
+- The tool is designed for the Celestia 1.7 and Celestia Origin, which support all existing [types of locations](https://en.wikibooks.org/wiki/Celestia/SSC_File#Type_%22string%22).
+To create SSC for Celestia 1.6, set the `celestia16` flag to `True`.
+- By default, the script adds a file description and creation information by Celestia Origin standard to the first lines of SSC.
+To disable this feature, set the `description` flag to `False`.
+- By default, the script adds comments about the location type, dates of creation and last update, as well as information about the origin of the name for each location.
+To disable this feature, set the `comments` flag to `False`.
+- Names of `albedo features (AL)`, `mare/maria (ME)`, `oceanus/oceani (OC)`, `regio/regiones (RE)` and `terra/terrae (TA)` are written in capital letters.
+- The [database](data/SearchResults) contains 333 locations with zero sizes.
+If the size of one of them is specified in the [custom_size.txt](data/custom_size.txt), the script uses it.
+Else, `Importance` sets to 20 for albedo features and `Size` sets to 10 (km) for other location types.
+- The IAU in the location database uses the [Vesta coordinate system](https://en.wikipedia.org/wiki/4_Vesta#Coordinate_systems) with an offset of 150° relative to the *Dawn* team system.
+Since Celestia Origin uses the model based on the second coordinate system, this shift is hardcoded.

 ## How to update the database file?
 1. Go to [Planetary Names: Advanced Nomenclature Search](https://planetarynames.wr.usgs.gov/AdvancedSearch);